aidanmac91/iWanna/README.md

 A simple To Do list.

--demonstrate CRUD functionality for items within each list -The App uses Storyboards to navigate between screens -use TableViews to display information
+-demonstrate CRUD functionality for items within each list<br>
+-The App uses Storyboards to navigate between screens -use TableViews to display information
 -List are displayed in ascending alphabetical order